ClaytonCTW123/Portfolio/README.md

+Why the CV?
-The CV can be downloaded from the website.
+The CV can be downloaded from the repository or from the website itself